yuanxiaochenAC/EvoAgentX/evoagentx/benchmark/README.md

 ## Preprocessing and Evaluation Metrics

 ### Question Answering

+For the QA datasets, we use Exact Match (EM), F1, and Accuracy (ACC) as evaluation metrics.
+EM requires the predicted answer to be exactly the same as the ground truth answer.
+ACC requires that the predicted answer contains the ground-truth answer, which is usefule when the LLM is used to generate the answer.

 #### NQ
 [Natural Questions (NQ)](https://github.com/google-research-datasets/natural-questions) contains questions from the Google search engine and the answers, annotated by human annotators, are paragraphs or entities in the Wikipedia page of the top 5 search results.
 We use the dataset splits provided by the [DPR](https://github.com/facebookresearch/DPR) repository, which contains 79,168 training, 8,757 development, and 3,610 test examples.